biosustain/dsp_bulk-sangerseq/README.md

 ### Prepare data and a samplesheet
 The tool requires Sanger sequencing (.ab1) and reference files stored in a multifasta file (.fa) files.

-Copy all .ab1 files and the multifasta file into the folder **data**.
+Deposit all .ab1 files and the multifasta file into the folder **data**.

 Prepare a **samplesheet** according to the template below and save it as .csv file.
 It is recommended to deposit the samplesheet.csv in the **data** folder.
 Here you can also find three templates in subfolder ```data/test_data_1```.
 The tool will read the samplesheet file automatically after specifying the path to it in the ```config.yaml``` file (see instructions below).
 **Note**:
 The tool analyses samples that were sequenced in either forward or reverse direction.
-Reverse sequencing is automatically detected by the tracy software, i.e. any input sequences do not need to be reverse-complemented prior to analysis.
+Reverse sequencing is **automatically** detected by the tracy software, *i.e.* any input sequences do **not** need to be reverse-complemented prior to analysis.
 The output files will indicate if reverse-complementation was performed.

 In the ```sample_id``` column, fill in the sample names.
 In the ```ab1_file``` column, fill in the name of the sequencing file including the .ab1 file extension.
 The tool uses references stored in a multifasta file.
-Fill the ```reference_id``` column with reference names which must be the fasta header in the provided multifasta file.
+Fill the ```reference_id``` column with reference names which **must be the fasta header in the provided multifasta file**.

 The ```assembly_group``` column is used for sequence assembly, e.g. assembling DNA sequencing from forward and reverse sequencing of a gene of interest.
 A minimum of two sequences can be assembled, however, assembling more sequences is possible.
-Currently, only reference-guided assembly is implemented, i.e. a reference file must be provided.
+Currently, only reference-guided assembly is implemented, *i.e.* a reference file must be provided.
 In the ```assembly_group```column the user has to specify which sequences should be assembled.
 This is done here using a ```1``` or ```2```.
 In the example below, samples_3 and sample_4 (assembly_group 1) will be assembled using reference_C whereas sample_5 and sample_6 (assembly_group 2) will be assembled separately using reference_D.
 If no assmebly of samples is desired, the fields in the ```assembly_group``` column have to be left blank (see sample_1 and sample_2 in below example).

 | sample_id       | ab1_file     | assembly_group  | reference_id  |